The Definitive Map of Oxfordshire shows the location of

 your browser will get the PDF file for that sheet.

-You may find that to be your easiest way of finding the appropriate sheet.
+You may find that to be your easiest method for finding the appropriate sheet.

 if you wish to find the sheet that is appropriate for a particular place.